skeeto/skeeto.github.com/_posts/2023-04-29-My-favorite-C-compiler-flags-during-development.markdown

 compilers should do by default.
 Not using these means leaving value on the table.
 If you come across such a project, there's a good chance you can find bugs statically just by using this baseline.
-Some warnings only occur at higher optimization levels, so leave these on for your release builds, too.
+Some warnings only occur at higher [optimization levels][opt], so leave these on for your release builds, too.

 For MSVC, including `clang-cl`, a similar baseline is **`/W4`**.
 Though it goes a bit far, warning about use of unary minus on unsigned types